shenjiaxing/shenjiaxing.github.io/_pages/about.md

 - 📌 Recruiting Postdoctoral Fellows in mobile computing or data mining.
 - 📌 Recruiting self-motivated research students who are interested in doing MPhil and Ph.D.

+- *2023.06:* Our work entitled "RemoteGesture: Room-scale Acoustic Gesture Recognition for Multiple Users" has been accepted by IEEE International Conference on Sensing, Communication, and Networking (SECON).
 - *2023.05:* Our work entitled "Density Estimation-based Method to Determine Sample Size for Random Sample Partition of Big Data" has been accepted by Frontiers of Computer Science.
 - *2023.04:* Our work entitled "Effective Fault Scenario Identification for Communication Networks via Knowledge-Enhanced Graph Neural Networks" has been accepted by IEEE Transaction on Mobile Computing (IEEE TMC).
 <!-- - *2022.12:* Recruiting 1-2 Research Assistant(s) with background in spatiotemporal data mining and mobile crowdsensing.  -->